AliMD/docs/app/3.0/docs/upgrade.md

 1. Fix imports that load polyfills.

-    In the past some elements have provided HTML imports for loading polyfills.
+    In the past, some elements have provided HTML imports for loading polyfills.
 For example, the neon-animation element provided an HTML import to load the web animations polyfill.

     In the ES6 module world, the extra file is no longer required.
 Any required polyfills should be loaded at the application level.